 Weland was the son of the giant Wade, his mother was Walchilt, a giant who lived beneath the sea.
 Wade is a well-known figure in local folklore.
 He is said to be responsible for, along with his wife, Bell, the creation of many of our moorland landscape features including Freebrough Hill, Blakey and Roseberry Toppings, he is also credited with building Mulgrave and Pickering Castles.
 The Roman road over Wheeldale bears his name and there are two standing Stones at Goldsborough known as Wade’s Stone.

-It always thrills me to find local connections to the god/giant Wade.
+It always thrills me to find local connections to the giant Wade.
 He features in both Norse and Anglo-Saxon mythologies and probably entered into the local folklore when these communities settled Northern England.
-What we may never know is who was the god that existed before Wade, who did the Britons believe created the landscape.
-I believe clues to the identity of this god may be found in the folklore of the Scottish highlands as this area remained fairly untainted by Continental influences.
-The deity responsible for the creation of many landscape features in these tales was the mother, warrior, hag, virgin, conveyor of fertility, the Cailleach.
+What we may never know is was there a supernatural being prior to Wade?, who did the ancient Britons believe created the landscape.
+I believe clues to the identity of this being may be found in the folklore of the Scottish highlands as this area remained fairly untainted by Continental influences.
+The supernatural being responsible for the creation of many landscape features in these tales was the mother, warrior, hag, virgin, conveyor of fertility, the Cailleach.
 Professor Annie Ross describes the Cailleach as;

 More static and more archaic than the gods, she remained tied to the land for which she was responsible and whose most striking natural features seemed to her worshippers to be manifestations of her power and personality.